 As a collective, we’re born with a massive brain of hundreds of billions of neurons with infinite potential.
 Because we accumulate stress and do not practice useful techniques to explore our optimal brainpower, we waste a tremendous amount of our potential.

-We actually do far more than we need to be doing and get only tiny amounts of productivity out of all of that doing.
+We actually do far more than we need to be doing and we get only tiny amounts of productivity out of all of that doing.
+We often equate successful people to the amount of time they spend working.
+And these people often consume huge amounts of time and energy in their days, which is not sustainable long term.

-We arrive at this recommendation: Do less and accomplish more to improve efficiency and maximize progressive change.
+We arrive at this recommendation for personal success: Do less and accomplish more to improve efficiency and maximize progressive change.
 By establishing a twice-daily practice of Vedic Meditation, we can begin this process of optimizing our productivity and our contribution to the evolution of everything.